Freemasonry and Washington D.C.

 It's not all 1930s U.S. Postal Service architecture.
 Some of it is 1950s American church basement architecture.

 People believe that the world is secretly controlled out of dismal rooms like this?
 That's just sad.

 Near this meeting room was a series of pictures and detailed captions.
-It seems that when the cornerstone was laid for this building in 1923, the cornerstone was too small and a replacement had to be quickly made for the planned ceremony!
+They showed the construction of this memorial.
+It seems that when the cornerstone was laid in 1923, the cornerstone was too small and a replacement had to be quickly made for the planned ceremony!

 Now, I've only done a little masonry work, but even I know that you do not cut a stone too small.
 A little too large, sure, it can be trimmed to size.
 But you can't stretch stone to fit.